 - Make sure your employer understands your side effects and how they affect you.
-You may find it helpful to give them some of our booklets. - If you tell your employer about your side effects, they are legally required to help you manage them at work (see p10). - Ask your employer for any reasonable adjustments that would help you manage your side effects at work (see p12). - Your GP or transplant team may be able to refer you to an occupational therapist to help you. - You can find more detailed information and practical tips about how to manage side effects in our booklets and on our website at anthonynolan.org
+You may find it helpful to give them some of our booklets. - If you tell your employer about your side effects, they are legally required to help you manage them at work (see p10). - Ask your employer for any reasonable adjustments that would help you manage your side effects at work (see p12). - Your GP or transplant team may be able to refer you to an occupational therapist to help you to better manage your daily activities including work.

+You can find more detailed information and practical tips about how to manage side effects in our booklets and on our website at anthonynolan.org